Stephen G. Hall, PhD

 As a trained historian, Hall has extensive experience as a professor, researcher, editor, manuscript and

 article reviewer, author, presenter, administrator, and a historical consultant.
+In 2024, Hall was a Finalist in the ACLS HBCU FAculty Fellowship.
 In 2017-2018, Hall was a Fellow at the National Humanities Center in Research Triangle, North Carolina where he worked on his second book manuscript exploring the scholarly production of black historians on the African Diaspora from 1885-1960, tentatively titled "Global Visions: African Historians Engage the World, 1885-1960."
 Hall formerlyserved as the History Program Coordinator at Alcorn State University (HBCU) in Lorman, MS. For the past twenty years, he has taught a wide variety of courses in his areas of expertise.
 Hall is the author

 of A Faithful Account of the Race: African American Historical Writing in Nineteenth America published